nomic-ai/nomic/docs/mapping_faq.md

 made under your own account.

 ## Working with Dates and Timestamps
-Atlas will consider metadata as timestamps when they are processed into Python `datetime` objects.
+Atlas will consider metadata as timestamps when they are passed as Python `date` or `datetime` objects.
 Under the hood, these are converted into timestamps compatible with the Apache Arrow standard.
 Remember, you can directly pass through pandas Dataframe objects and Arrow tables to the `add_*` endpoints.